Gojō, Nara: Climate

 Gojō has a humid subtropical climate (Köppen climate classification Cfa) with hot summers and cool to cold winters.
 Precipitation is significantly higher in summer than in winter, though on the whole lower than most parts of Honshū, and there is no significant snowfall.
 The average annual temperature in Gojō is 14.5 C. The average annual rainfall is 1453.5 mm with July as the wettest month.
 The temperatures are highest on average in August, at around 26.5 C, and lowest in January, at around 3.3 C. The highest temperature ever recorded in Gojō was 37.8 C on 5 August 2021; the coldest temperature ever recorded was -7.2 C on 19 February 2012.

 Demographics

 Per Japanese census data, the population of Gojō in 2020 is 27,927 people.
+The population has been on decline over the past quarter of a century.
 Gojō has been conducting censuses since 1950.

+History

+The area of Gojō was part of ancient Yamato Province, and contains many kofun burial mounds and ancient Shinto shrine.
+During the Edo period, it was a castle town and part of the tenryō holdings under the direct control of the Tokugawa shogunate.
+During the Bakumatsu period, it was one of the sites of the Tenchūgumi incident.
+The town of Gojō was established on April 1, 1889 with the creation of the modern municipalities system.
+It was raised to city status on October 15, 1957 by merging with the town of Nohara and the villages of Makino, Kitauchi, Uchi, Sakaibe, Oata, and Minamiata.
+The village of Minamiuchi was annexed on January 1, 1957, and the villages of Nishiyoshino and Ōtō on September 25, 2005.

+Government

+Gojō has a mayor-council form of government with a directly elected mayor and a unicameral city council of 12 members.
+Gojō contributes one member to the Nara Prefectural Assembly.
+In terms of national politics, the city is part of the Nara 3rd district of the lower house of the Diet of Japan.

+Economy

+The local economy is based on agriculture, forestry and light manufacturing.
+In Sumikawa-cho in the northeast of the city, there are the industrial park Technopark, Naraya Gojo Wood Industrial Park, and the newly developed residential area Elbe Town Gojo and Renaissance Court, while the Gojo Kita Interchange on the Keihanawa Expressway and Iden-cho are home to the Kitauchi Industrial Park.